Garbage cart collection

 Yes, but they must be unlocked and moved to your collection point before 7:00 am on collection day.

 Yes.
-You can upgrade your garbage collection service for an annual fee:
+You can upgrade your garbage collection service for an annual fee.
+You may select only one option:

 - Details on upgrading your recycling service.